 It’s perfectly normal for your breasts to leak while you are breastfeeding.
-When your milk first comes in, you might find you leak a lot but as time goes on your milk will regulate itself and it will be less of an annoyance.
+When your milk first comes in, you might find you leak a lot but as time goes on your milk will regulate itself and it will become less of a nuisance.

 What are the symptoms?